You have questions?

 No

-COVID-19 vaccines help the body develop immunity to the virus that causes COVID-19 without having to get the illness. mRNA vaccines provide instructions to the body to make a protein found on the surface of the virus that causes COVID-19.
+COVID-19 vaccines help the body develop an immune response to the virus that causes COVID-19 without having to get the infection. mRNA vaccines provide instructions to the body to make a protein found on the surface of the virus.
 This triggers an immune response inside the body and trains the immune system to recognize and help fight the virus in the future.

 Learn more about how COMIRNATY works.